 Each skein begins with a rainbow of colours that will form the yoke, and then a long section of deep green-y black which you'll use for both the body and arms.

-The current dye lots of this colour way are a bit brighter than the sample sweater; the photo of the twisted hank is most accurate.
+The current dye lots of this colourway are a bit brighter than the sample sweater and a better match for the skein in the second image.